alphagov/paas-team-manual/source/incident_management/roles_and_responsibilities.html.md

 The support rota is on [Pagerduty](https://governmentdigitalservice.pagerduty.com/schedules).

-There are three separate rotas; in hours, out of hours and TechOps RE Incident Escalation.
+We have four rotas; in hours engineering, in hours comms, out of hours engineering and out of hours comms.

+Our escalation rota is [GaaP SCS Escalation] (https://governmentdigitalservice.pagerduty.com/schedules#PE6NQ9Z).

-If you are on support, add your shift onto the #paas slack channel description so your colleagues can see who is on support and that you are currently looking at the issue.
+If you are the engineer on support, add your shift onto the #paas slack channel description so your colleagues can see who is on support and that you are currently looking at the issue.
 If you need to swap shifts, ask your colleagues if they can swap or cover, then [update Pagerduty using an override](https://support.pagerduty.com/hc/en-us/articles/202830170-Creating-and-Deleting-Overrides).

-## In hours support role and responsibility
+## In hours engineering support role and responsibility
 The in hours support lead is responsible for:

 * monitoring system alerts and system health